rock-solid/wordpress-mobile-pack/readme.txt

 Google Ad Sense / Google Double Click for Publishers is supported on the Premium version as of v2.1.
 Support for other ad networks will be added in future releases.

 == Changelog ==

+= 2.2.1 =
+* Option to choose the number of posts per card
+* Add support for Instagram and Spreaker embed code
+* Added admin notice for PHP versions lower than 5.3
+* Fixed comments order bug (use WordPress settings)

 = 2.2 =
 * Customize color scheme and fonts and compile SCSS theme file (similar to the PRO version)